minjun0622/MKS21X-FinalProject/README.md

 1/21/19
 There was a problem with the placeMines method.
 Minjun figured out that there was a problem with the placeMines method.
 The problem with it was that the xcor and the ycor randomization was outside of the loop, making it so that the same random x and y coordinate that went in the loop.
 Also, the Tiles class was changed with Tile.
 This was because there was only one tile.
+Chong added a way to solve the placeMines method in a different way than I did.
+However, one thing he implemented was the fact that in different difficulties, he edited the bomb density and compared them.
+Since that function was added, his way will be implemented in the masters branch.
+However, Minjun's version can be found in the monkey branch.